 Inducers of CYP3A4

-Inducers of CYP3A4 like anticonvulsants (e.g. phenytoin, carbamazepine) and rifampicin may reduce lercanidipine's plasma levels and therefore the efficacy of lercanidipine may be less than expected. (see 4.5)
+CYP3A4 inducers such as anticonvulsants (e.g. phenytoin, carbamazepine) and rifampicin can reduce serum levels of lercanidipine so that the efficacy of the drug can be lower than expected (see section 4.5).

-The safety and efficacy of Zanidip has not been demonstrated in children.
+The safety and efficacy of this association has not been demonstrated in children.

-Alcohol should be avoided since it may potentiate the effect of vasodilating antihypertensive drugs (see section 4.5).
+Alcohol should be avoided because it may potentiate the effect of vasodilator antihypertensives (see section 4.5).

-Zanidip contains lactose monohydrate.
-One film-coated tablet contains 60mg of lactose monohydrate.
-Patients with rare hereditary problems of galactose intolerance, the Lapp lactose deficiency or glucose-galacotse malabsorption should not take this medicine.
+Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take Lercaril.